 It is possible to change your initial password using the usual unix command passwd on a login node.
 However, the security of both users' data and the service itself depends strongly on choosing a password sensibly, which in the age of automated cracking programs unfortunately means the following:

-- Use a mixture of upper and lower case letters, numbers and at least one non-alphanumeric character
+- Use a mixture of upper and lower case letters, at least one digit and at least one non-alphanumeric character

 - Do not use dictionary words, common proper nouns or simple rearrangements of these

 - Do not use family names, user identifiers, car registrations, media references,...

 - Do not re-use a password in use on another system (this is for damage limitation in case of a compromise somewhere).